Disabled Child Grandparenting

 - Be approachable.
 Consider opening a Caring Bridge website (it’s free!) or some other form of communication for sharing.
 Encourage family members to ask questions, even if they seem like rude questions to you.
 Only by asking can they get honest answers and develop an understanding.
 You open the door to communication–this may be new and awkward for them, so instead of saying the wrong thing, they’ll choose to say nothing.
 That in turn just creates a huge gap that can become difficult to close.
 You reach out to them first.
 At the same time, when you’ve done all you can to build a relationship, recognize that in rare cases, there are just some people in this world that for whatever reason, are not going to be a good support for you.
 If you recognize and accept this, you’ll be less disappointed later.

-- In educating, make sure that your family members are aware of when you’re venting.
+- Make sure that you choose the right venues to include them.
+And educate them.
 Even if you let loose, add a “Sorry, I’m just venting, I’m so frustrated!” and explain how you’re solving the problem.
 Let me explain-I was at an event recently and there was a grandmother there.
-It became obvious that daughter was having IEP struggles and in their opinion, granddaughter was not getting the services she needs.
+It became obvious that the daughter was having IEP struggles and in their opinion, the granddaughter was not getting the services she needs.
 The problem is–grandmother came to said event with an agenda–she wanted to get those services for her granddaughter.
 And it was really an inappropriate venue.
 Believe me–I get it.
 I have a very strong Mama Bear instinct, and I get the desire to want to secure services for a daughter and granddaughter, and to want to help.
+I’ve also been in IEP meetings where the parent invited the grandparents for support, and it did not go well.
 That energy, directed appropriately, could do wonders for that family.
-Which brings me to the next tip….
+This brings me to the next tip….

 - Direct their energies if they want to help.
 If they want to volunteer, give them some ideas on how they can help.
 If they are intimidated at the prospect of babysitting, provide training and only have them do it for short increments of time if they’re willing.
 Even 90 minutes for a dinner out is welcomed!
 Solicit small donations, even gifts in kind, for schools or organizations.
-Do a charity walk, or a few hours of phone work.
+Do a charity walk, or do a few hours of phone work.
 The possibilities are endless.
+Many grandparents sign up for my advocate course to better understand how they can help their grandchild that has an IEP.